Hanna-Elisabeth Müller

 Full Biography

 Hanna-Elisabeth Müller is a Pentatone exclusive artist.
-Her debut album Traumgekrönt was released in 2017 and included songs by Strauss, Berg and Schönberg.
-Reine de Coeur, her second Lied disc, featured works by Schumann, Zemlinsky, and Poulenc, and was released in 2020.
-Her third album, an all-Strauss program entitled Sinnbild, was recorded live during the aforementioned 2022 concert performance in collaboration with the WDR Symphony Orchestra and Christoph Eschenbach.
-A longtime student of Rudolf Piernay, Müller has participated in master classes with Dietrich Fischer-Dieskau, Julia Varady, Elly Ameling and Thomas Hampson.
+Her debut album Traumgekrönt (2017), featuring songs by Strauss, Berg, and Schönberg, was followed by Reine de Coeur (2020) with works by Schumann, Zemlinsky, and Poulenc.
+Her most recent release, Sinnbild (2022), an all-Strauss program recorded live with the WDR Symphony Orchestra and Christoph Eschenbach, was widely acclaimed.
+A longtime student of Rudolf Piernay, she has also benefited from masterclasses with Dietrich Fischer-Dieskau, Julia Varady, Elly Ameling, and Thomas Hampson.

 News